mzia-CH/Styleguides/java/java_code_review_guide.md

 ### 3.1 General Code Quality
 - Method and class names are simple and self-explanatory.
-- Class, variable, and method modifiers are correctly assigned.
+- Class, variable and method modifiers are correctly assigned.
 - Class and method sizes are appropriate.
 - Complex algorithms are well-documented with references.
 - Units of measurement for numeric values are documented.